 Ever since I have decided that I am going to write a feature film I have had a mini mental block.
 I have no idea for a story that I think will make a good feature length film.
 I do not even have a genre preference.
 My short films were all couples related, comedic with a twist.
 A five-minute film, however, is a lot different from a ninety to a hundred minutes feature.

 I have been editing.
 In an effort to be mildly proactive, as well as exercising some creative procrastination, I looked up the Framelines.tv website to see if they had been doing anymore interactive editing stuff.
 Turns out they have.
 A while back I found their site through a link and had fun editing some of the raw footage they provide specifically for that purpose.

 How do you measure productivity from a writing standpoint?
 If one is getting paid to write, I suspect payment and follow up offers of work would be a good barometer.
 What about the vast number of would-be scribes who are not employed to write - most of us - who write for the love, the practice and because you feel compelled to?
 How do you judge your output?
 Is a blog a day a lot?
 Not nearly enough, if one has delusions of being a writer of any note?
 Or is it all just procrastination, a way of avoiding the actual kind of writing - scripts, plays, books - that one ought to be focusing on?

+The lot of a would-be writer is fraught with very specific difficulties.
+Writing is an insular process for most, definitely in the beginning.
+It is a singular pursuit, it is time-consuming, it is necessarily lonely and at times frustrating.
 Like a lot of creative types, writers tend to be people who, when asked, say they have always written, it's just something that they feel compelled to do.
 Like a calling, maybe.
 The thing is with any talent, creative or otherwise, is it needs to be nurtured, practised.
 For most talented or allegedly gifted individuals, their gifts are not only normally noted at a young age, hence giving them more time to hone their talent, but encouraged.

 The performance coach and inspirational speaker Anthony Robbins, says that to move forward in life you have to burn your boats.
 The boats are, of course, metaphorical.
 We have not all reached Mister Robbins level of finance, we can't all own a boat or boats.
 The metaphorical boats he was speaking of are the safety nets we might employ that prevents us moving forward.